jcolag/entropy-arbitrage/2020-02-27-trek-girls.md

 Weirdly, Spock refers to Korby as "the hero of our drama," making me wonder if the intent is that Spock is the narrator of these adaptations.
 It would certainly explain Rand uncharacteristically agreeing with him at the end of the adaptation of [*The Enemy Within*]({% post_url 2020-02-13-trek-enemy %}), if nothing else.

 As usual, though, the facts of the adaptation match up to the episode closely, the major aberrations being the aforementioned linking prose that tends to be fairly cynical, embraces reactionary views, and is much more florid than makes sense for the story.
 For example, it praises the "two relationships"---teacher/student and lovers---between Korby and Chapel.
-Similarly, Ruk is described as far more animalistic, such as referring to him as a "hairless ape" holding things in his "paws," and later referred to as "[Caliban](https://en.wikipedia.org/wiki/Caliban)."
+Similarly, Ruk is described as far more animalistic, such as referring to him as a "hairless ape" holding things in his "paws," and later referred to as "{% wiki Caliban|Caliban|en %}."

 Still...